Jumongweb/printf/README.md

-A readme file for printf project
+A readme file for printf project with Marcia and Lawal for ALX